google/badwolf/docs/bql.md

   GROUP BY ?gp;
 ```

-The sum agreegation only works if the binding is done against a literal of type
+The sum aggregation only works if the binding is done against a literal of type
 ```int64``` or ```float64```, as shown on the example below.

 ```